 Discover the villages of the Lecrín Valley

-Valle de Lecrín lies on the south-western slopes of the Sierra Nevada, and here are charming, villages which are well worth visiting.
+Valle de Lecrín lies on the south-western slopes of the Sierra Nevada, and here are charming, villages that are well worth visiting.
 A car is a must when staying at Garden of lemons.
-The car offers great freedom to explore the beautiful scenery of the Lecrín Valley and visit some of the small villages.
+A car offers great freedom to explore the beautiful scenery of the Lecrín Valley and to visit some of the small villages.

 In the 18th century, Melegís was inhabited by nobles and people with political influence, and you can still find some of the families’ coats of arms on the houses.

 The town’s small church is also worth a visit.
-It is built in a mixture of mudejar and renaissance style and dates from 1560.
-In addition, it is nice just to walk around the quiet streets with small shady corners and squares.
+It’s built in a mixture of Mudejar and renaissance styles and dates from 1560.
+In addition, it’s nice just to walk around the quiet streets with small shady corners and squares.

 Excursion to Granada

-Granada is only about half an hour’s drive from the Garden of Lemons, so it’s an obvious place to visit – and not least – Spain’s most famous attraction, the Alhambra.
+Granada is only about half an hour’s drive from the Garden of Lemons, so it’s an obvious place to visit – not to mention – Spain’s most famous attraction, the Alhambra.